4. Routine maintenance tasks#

 weekly rotation of all log files stored in

-Additionally, you might want to setup a centralised log aggregator to ease the management of your logs.
+Additionally, you might want to set up a centralized log aggregator to ease the management of your logs.

 4.4.
 Backup Guide#